pluralsight/guides/in-review/node-js/getting-started-with-nodejs/article.md

 [Dependencies](https://docs.npmjs.com/files/package.json#dependencies) are specified in a simple object that maps a package name to a version range.
 Version Name must be Version exactly.

-If you want to install latest version of file you just have to put `latest` on the place of version name.
+If you want to install latest version of a file, you just have to put `latest` on the place of version name.

 Tilde(~) is used to tell "Approximately equivalent to version".